 Have a look at this Knee Workout chart to get an idea of these exercises.

-Further generally guidelines indicate that patients can stop using a walking aid (eg walking frame or crutches) about six weeks after surgery and are able to start driving 12 weeks after the operation.
+Further general guidelines indicate that patients can stop using a walking aid (eg walking frame or crutches) about six weeks after surgery and are able to start driving 12 weeks after the operation.

 Physiotherapy should start immediately after a patient’s discharge from hospital and continue until they have completely returned to normal daily activities and exercise.